dedalus-ivd/ivd-ais-docker-solution/guides/single_node_deployment.md

 ## Prerequisites

 - A node with [these](https://confluence.dedalus.com/display/IAT/Docker+deployment+-+component+requirements) prerequisites
-- A user with the authorization of running docker
+- A user with the authorization of running docker: we will call it dedalus_docker
 - A user to log into the node
-- A software to conect to a Linux console (the console itself can be good, under windows you can use [PuTTy client](https://www.putty.org/))
+- A software to connect to a Linux console (the console itself can be good, under windows you can use [PuTTy client](https://www.putty.org/))
 - A software to transfer files: the console con be good or [WinSCP](https://winscp.net/eng/download.php)
 - the ssh key that usually is needed to connect to the node (otherwise can be only username and password, depends on the environment)